Dalhousie Springs: Australia’s best known oasis

 Camping facilities at Dalhousie are great but don’t expect much shade.
 There are a series of loops and a couple of shelters and some individual or group campsites.

-Please note that campfires are no longer allowed in Witjira National Park.
+Please note that open campfires are no longer allowed in Witjira National Park.

 For more info visit our camping at Dalhousie page.